Sign In

 • Nail care equipment.

-• Consumables such as cotton pads, Q-tips and cosmetic Q-tips (with the paddle end), disposable mascara wands.
+• Consumables such as cotton pads, cotton buds and cosmetic cotton buds (with the paddle end), disposable mascara wands.

 • Selection of makeup brushes (clean) such as foundation brush, blending brush, lip brush, eyeliner brush and a selection of eyeshadow brushes.

 • Sunblock.
-MUAs take their responsibility to protect the actor's skin very seriously, if working at a location they will make sure to apply sunblock.
+MUAs take their responsibility to protect the actor's skin very seriously, if working on location they will make sure to apply sunblock.

 • Cosmetics.
-You will most likely find a selection of primers, foundations, tinted moisturizers, under-eye concealers, powder, blushers, bronzers, eye shadows, eyeliner, eyebrow pencils, mascara, lipsticks, lip liners.
+You will most likely find a selection of primers, foundations, tinted moisturiser, under eye concealers, powder, blushers, bronzers, eye shadows, eyeliner, eyebrow pencils, mascara, lipsticks, lip liners.

-WHAT BASIC MAKEUP KIT SHOULD I HAVE WHEN STARTING OUt?
+WHAT BASIC MAKEUP KIT SHOULD I HAVE WHEN STARTING OUT AS A MAKEUP ARTIST/TRAINEE?

-When you’re starting out, don’t feel you need to include expensive items, to begin with.
-Build on your kit, always keep an eye on the sell-by dates and ask other MUAs what they recommend.
+When you’re starting out, don’t feel you need to include expensive items to begin with.
+Build on your kit, always keep an eye on the sell by dates and ask other MUAs what they recommend.
 If you've taken a makeup course, you will have been building on your kit for a year or so, and in most cases, any makeup that is left after the shoot will be distributed amongst the most junior staff.
-When you arrive you will expect to bring the basics with you, do ask before you start the job but you should be aiming to have:
+When you arrive as a trainee the designer will expect to bring the basics with you, do ask before you start the job but you should be aiming to have:

 • Foundation (s)

-• Consumables such as wet wipes, tissues, cotton pads, Q-tips, disposable mascara wands.
+• Consumables such as: wet wipes, tissues, cotton pads. cotton buds, disposable mascara wands.

 • Fake eyelashes.